shirokovnv/laravel-query-api-backend/readme.md

 [![Build Status][ico-travis]][link-travis]
 [![StyleCI][ico-styleci]][link-styleci]

-Unified API for running queries with eloquent models from any http client
+Unified API for running queries with eloquent models from any http client.

 ## Installation